-Many of these factors and trends can be summed up through the application of neighborhood typologies, which provide a sophisticated shorthand for understanding diverse geographies.
-This project incorporated the DNT Neighborhood Typology ("DNT") which analyzes 23 variables that efficiently describe an area's people, businesses and land through hierarchical clustering.
-This methodology sorts Census block groups and assembles them with the other block groups to which they are most similar.
-With these relationships established, clusters of neighborhoods with common traits emerge.
-DNT has organized these groups into one of 9 neighborhood types.
-Each neighborhood type has a distinct identity-for example "Port of Entry" neighborhoods are largely immigrant communities, "Urban Tapestry" types have a more diverse, eclectic character, "No Place Like Home" neighborhoods are middle-income bedroom communities and so on.
-When applied to Charlottesville, the resulting map shows a city largely made up of middle-class residential neighborhoods, diverse communities surrounding UVA, and several lower-income, transient communities adjacent to Starr Hill.
-This exercise quickly highlights the different worlds that Charlottesville residents can live in, even in the midst of a generally prosperous and growing city.
+Many of these factors and trends can be summarize by applying neighborhood typologies, providing a shorthand for understanding diverse geographies.
+This project utilized the DNT Neighborhood Typology ("DNT") which analyzes 23 variables on an area's people, businesses and land through a hierarchical clustering methodology.
+This methodology matches Census block groups to other similar geographies, identifying groups of neighborhoods with common traits.
+DNT has organized these groups into 9 neighborhood types, each with a distinct identity-for example "Port of Entry" neighborhoods are largely immigrant communities, "Urban Tapestry" types are more diverse and eclectic, "No Place Like Home" neighborhoods are middle-income bedroom communities and so on.
+A map of Charlottesville's types shows a city of mostly middle-class residential neighborhoods, diverse communities surrounding UVA, and several lower-income, transient communities adjacent to Starr Hill.
+Starr Hill itself is difficult to categorize it is smaller than a Census block group and thus is combined with downtown, which results in the "Cool, Close and Commercial" type reflecting prosperous areas near or including downtown cores.
+More illuminating is the area around Starr Hill, where the city's Transient Underdeveloped neighborhoods appear-a type exemplified by lower employment, homeownership and education levels.
+These patterns suggest that the aspects of Starr Hill's Vision Plan that seek to uplift Black communities must look to and connect with adjacent areas, understanding their residents' opportunities and barriers.